Summary:

 - Stress-test site performance, load times, and data availability.

-- Introduce early visibility into how future AI shoppers will evaluate products and services.
+- Preview how future AI shoppers will evaluate products and services.

 - Can expose weaknesses in content clarity or navigation for automated readers.